7 Essential Principles to Get Fluent in Japanese

 - Get sucked into a foreign series on Netflix.
-(Pro Tip: Use the Language Learning with Netflix extension for Chrome to help increase comprehension and mine useful vocabulary.
+(Pro Tip: Use the Language Reactor extension for Chrome to help increase comprehension and mine useful vocabulary.

 - Play a video game that has foreign language audio or subs.
 (Pro Tip: Browse games available from Steam and narrow by language in the sidebar).

 - Take an in-person or online class taught in that language.